dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

   }
 }
 ```
-As seen, each type of tracker object will be reported, and each has their own stats and `objectReports`.
-These `objectReports` will provide details about each imported object, like their type, their uid and any error or warning reports is applicable.
+As seen, each type of tracker object will be reported, and each has its own stats and `objectReports`.
+These `objectReports` will provide details about each imported object, like their type, their uid, and any error or warning reports is applicable.

 ***message***